FronterAS/fng-remote-logging/README.md

 * To start the server for the example: `npm start`
 * To lint the code: `npm run lint`
 * To get constant feedback when developing: `npm run watch`
+* To generate new minified versions of the module: `npm run build`

 ### Versioning